librenms/librenms/doc/Extensions/Smokeping.md

 ## Verify in LibreNMS

-Within LibreNMS, you should now have a new device sub-tab called Ping
+Within LibreNMS, you should now see the Smokeping graphs under Latency tab.

 --------------
 # Pre-Existing Smokeping Installation